 Proposed Tax Rates

-However, the legislators insisted the bill be amended before returning to the Senate for further discussion.
-House Representatives will have to agree with the proposed amendments as well.
-The changes are mostly related to the taxes proposed for authorized sports wagering businesses.
+Legislators, however, insisted that the bill be amended before it returned to the Senate for further debate.
+House members must also approve the proposed changes, most of which affect the taxes for authorized sports wagering businesses.

-The final tax rates will most likely range from 10% to 21%.
-The revenue collected from authorized sportsbooks is to go toward the state treasury, with compulsive gambling programs receiving $250,000 of the overall amount.
-Some Senators requested adding more provisions related to problem gambling.
+The final tax rates will likely range from 10% to 21%.
+Revenue collected from licensed sportsbooks will go to the state treasury, with $250,000 earmarked for compulsive gambling programs.
+Some Senators have requested additional provisions addressing problem gambling.

 39 Skins for Mobile Betting

-HB 2502 will authorize in-person wagering at the thirteen riverboat casinos.
-It will also legalize remote betting via licensed websites and mobile applications.
-The bill proposes 39 interactive skins in total.
-The six commercial casino operators are to receive 33 skins and the local professional sports teams will get the remaining six.
+HB 2502 would authorize in-person wagering at the thirteen riverboat casinos and legalize remote betting via licensed websites and mobile applications.
+The bill proposes 39 interactive skins in total: the six commercial casino operators would receive 33 skins, while local professional sports teams would get the remaining six.

 Allocation of Mobile Betting Skins

-The language of the bill indicates operators that own two or more gaming properties in Missouri can receive no more than six skins each.
-Out of the six operators, Bally’s Corporation is the only one to operate a single gaming facility in the Show-Me State.
-Missouri is home to six professional sports franchises and each one receives a single skin.
-The allocation of the skins will be as follows:
+The bill states that operators owning two or more gaming properties in Missouri may receive no more than six skins each.
+Of the six operators, Bally’s Corporation is the only company that runs a single gaming facility in the Show-Me State.
+Missouri hosts six professional sports franchises, and each one would receive a single skin.
+The allocation would be as follows:

 - 6 skins for Boyd Gaming (Ameristar Casino St. Charles, Ameristar Casino Kansas City)